tess-vu/hot-city-heated-calls/Project Report.md

 In the case of this study RF, is stable on moderate-size datasets and can handle high multicollinearity and correlated predictors like this study's without requiring regularization.
 In addition, it is less sensitive to hyperparameter tuning and is capable of modeling nonlinear relationships and threshold behaviors associated with heat stress, as it is a popular ML model used in the environmental exposure, health, and urban prediction literature.

 Like the OLS model, the RF models were trained in the extreme heat weeks and normal heat weeks with the same predictor groups for direct comparison.
-Then, to prevent overfitting and ensure generalizability, a 3-fold cross-validation was implemented, partitioning the tracts into an 80% train set and 20% test set, with the RF hyperparameters as follows:
+Partitioning the tracts into an 80% train set and 20% test set, then a 3-fold Grid Search cross-validation was implemented to optimize the hyperparameters.
+The final performance metrics are based on test set.

--   n_estimators: `[200, 400, 600]`
--   max_depth: `[10, 20, 30]`
--   min_samples_split: `[2, 5, 10]`
--   max_samples_leaf: `[1, 2, 4]`
--   max_features: `["auto", "sqrt", 0.5]`

 While OLS is useful for interpretation, extreme heat effects on QoL likely possess nonlinearity, interactions between the built environment and socioeconomic vulnerability, among others, and RF accommodates to these unique idiosyncracies, capturing behavioral and nonlinear dynamics that OLS falls short on.

-Finally, SHAP was used to interpret the Random Forest predictions and quantify the contribution of each predictor to the predicted QoL complaint rate per capita.
-This particular methodology is well-suited for urban and environmental modeling because it, like Random Forest, can handle nonlinear, interactive relationships, but it can especially decomposes predictions into additive contributions from each predictor, providing a measure of global importance and local explanations, so this makes the two regimes of extreme heat weeks versus normal heat weeks comparable.
+Finally, SHAP method was used to interpret the Random Forest results and quantify the contribution of each predictor to the predicted QoL complaint rate per capita.
+This particular methodology is well-suited for urban and environmental modeling because it can especially decompose predictions into additive contributions from each predictor, providing a measure of global importance and local explanations, so this makes the two regimes of extreme heat weeks versus normal heat weeks comparable.

 With this, SHAP allows identification of which environmental, socioeconomic, or urban factors become more influential during extreme heat, and whether predictors behave differently under high heat versus normal heat conditions.
+And further use SHAP plots, we can discover the non-linear relationship between features and targets.

 # 3. RESULTS